Marvin Jones (wide receiver): 2012

-Jones was drafted in the fifth round, 166th overall, by the Cincinnati Bengals in the 2012 NFL Draft.
-He saw a limited role in the Bengals offense during his rookie season, starting in five of 11 games and catching 18 passes.
+Jones was selected in the fifth round, 166th overall, by the Cincinnati Bengals in the 2012 NFL draft.
+He saw a limited role in the Bengals offense during his rookie season, starting in five of 11 games and catching 18 passes for 201 receiving yards and one touchdown, which came in Week 17 against the Baltimore Ravens.

 2013

 In the 2013 season, he had a breakout performance in the team's 49–9 win over the New York Jets in Week 8, catching eight passes for 122 yards and a franchise record four touchdowns.
-He finished the year with 51 receptions for 712 yards and 10 touchdowns, along with 65 rushing yards.
+He was named AFC Offensive Player of the Week for his game against the Jets.
+He finished the year with 51 receptions for 712 yards and ten touchdowns.
 In the 2013 season, his receiving yards and touchdown catches both ranked second on the team.
-In the Bengals 27–10 playoff loss against the San Diego Chargers, Jones set a franchise playoff record with 130 receiving yards on eight catches.
+In the Bengals 27–10 Wild Card Round loss against the San Diego Chargers, Jones set a franchise playoff record with 130 receiving yards on eight catches.

 2014

 Ankle and foot injuries kept Jones out of action for the entire 2014 season.
-He was due to return to the lineup in Week 5, but he re-injured his ankle in practice the week before and, on October 14, he was placed on Injured Reserve, ending his season.
+He was due to return to the lineup in Week 5, but he re-injured his ankle in practice the week before and, on October 14, he was placed on injured reserve, ending his season.